 - Birmingham Civil Rights National Monument

-- Birmingham Civil Rights Institute
+- About Birmingham Civil Rights NM

 - Things to know when booking a trip to Birmingham Civil Rights National Monument

 - Parks near Birmingham Civil Rights NM

 The Birmingham Civil Rights National Monument encompasses roughly four city blocks known as the Birmingham Civil Rights District in Birmingham, Alabama.